 Daventry, on Wednesday, the 8th.
-MANCHESTER.-On Sunday next, Mr. William Beesley will deliver two lectures in the Carpenters' Hall, one in the afternoon at half-past two, and one in the evening at half-past six o'clock.
+MANCHESTER.-On Sunday next, Mr. William morrow) at six o'clock in the evening.
+Beesley will deliver two lectures. in the Carpenters' Hall, one in the afternoon at half-past two, and one in the evening at half-past six o'clock.

-LITTLEBOROUGH.-The Rev. W. V. Jackson, of Manchester, will preach three sermons here on Sunsix o'clock.
+LITTLEBOROUGH.-The Rev. W. V. Jackson, of the afternoon at half-past two, and in the evening at in the evening at six o'clock. six o'clock.

-LONDON.-BETHNAL GREEN.-Mr. Mantz will preach a sermon here next Sunday afternoon, at three o'clock.
+LONDON.-BETHNAL GREEN.-Mr. Mantz will favour of the People's Charter on Monday next, in each a sermon here next Sunday afternoon, at the Working Man's Hall, Garden-street, at halfpreach a sermon here next Sunday afternoon, at

-Notice.-A general meeting will be held on Sunday (to-morrow), to hear the report of the trades and other delegates, and discuss thereon.
-The chair to be taken at seven o'clock in the evening.
+Notice.-A general meeting will be held on Sunday (10-morrow), to hear the report of the trades and this place on Sunday (to-morrow) in the Chartist other delegates, and discuss thereon.
+The chair to be Association room. taken at seven o'clock in the evening.